 Life is full of unexpected events and travel insurance will protect your party and travel investment in case of unforeseen circumstances.
 Although you probably won’t need it, it is a small investment to ensure your peace of mind.
 Look for comprehensive travel insurance that includes medical costs such as medical evacuation, and other travel covers like loss of luggage, cancellations due to natural disasters, strikes, and other itinerary disruptions.

 We recommend that you reconfirm your flight details at least 72 hours prior to departure with the airline, your travel agent, or with Evergreen Tours.
 It is important that on the day of the flight it allows for sufficient check-in and security clearance.
 Arrive at least two hours prior to departure on domestic flights and three hours for international flights.
 Airlines may not be very forgiving with missed flights.

 A valid passport is the one thing that will determine whether you can get on the plane or not.
 Your passport must now be valid for at least six months from the date you return home.
 Always keep your travel documents including passport and visas (if needed) in your hand luggage with a copy in your checked luggage and a copy with family or friends in case of an emergency.

 Traveling offers so many varying opportunities to learn about people, their customs, what makes them different, and more importantly what makes them similar to us.
 It is invaluable to do a little research before your departure.
-Read highlights of the history, learn a few foreign words, familiarize yourself with some of the artists, writers, and architecture particular to the area.
+Read highlights of the history, learn a few foreign words, and familiarize yourself with some of the artists, writers, and architecture particular to the area.
 You will gain insight and a better understanding of the subtleties while on tour.